MichaelCurrin/learn-to-code/Tutorials/crontab_example.md

 ```

 ## Example jobs

 Disk usage
 `0 * * * 1-5 du -h --max-depth=1 /`

 Run at 9:30am on Mondays and Thursdays.
 Activate virtual environment and run python script.

 `30 9 * * 1,4 source activate myenv && cd path/to/folder && python report.py`

 Based on answer here: https://superuser.com/questions/122246/how-can-i-view-results-of-my-cron-jobs

 Hide stdout output and redirect any errors to an error file.

 `0 5 * * * /path/to/job.sh 1> /dev/null 2> /path/to/file.err`

 Send output to mail other than set in MAILTO.

+`* * 2 * * /path/to/script.sh | /usr/bin/mail -s "My Subject" user@domain.com`

+Another mail example.
 Stdout is absorbed, then stderr is redirected to stdout and is then piped to mail.

-`33 3 * * * /path/to/job.sh 1> /dev/null 2>&1 | mail -s "My Subject" user@domain.com`
+`30 12 * * * /path/to/script.sh 1> /dev/null 2>&1 | mail -s "My Subject" user@domain.com`

+Send stderror to mail address.
+This should be equivalent to the above but I've not tested.

+`30 12 * * * /path/to/script.sh 1> /dev/null 2> mail -s "My Subject" user@domain.com`